raghavSharma8269/JobTrackr/README.md

 ### Backend Setup

-1. Navigate to the `backend` directory:
+1. Navigate to the `root` directory:
     ```sh
-    cd backend
+    cd JobApplicationManager
     ```

 2. Build the project using Maven: